kovasb/gamma/README.md

 ## Binding, Reuse, and Common Subexpression Elimination

 Gamma allows you to use all of Clojure's binding forms to pass the data to multiple places, or to organize the logic of your code.
+It does not introduce new binding constructs, or require you to juggle intermediary variables at the meta level.

 (let [x (g/sin 1)]
   (g/vec4 x x x x))